Lucia's Blog: 2020-05-17

 Again, there is no indication that she took offense.
 Do you suppose Mary did not feel any pain inflicted on her in both circumstances?
 Here is a woman who loves the Lord with all her heart, soul, and mind but was treated and criticized unfairly for what she did not do, not only by her enemies but also by her own sister and the Lord's disciples.
 But Mary did not open her mouth to defend herself and her actions on both occasions!
 Instead, she entrusted everything to her Lord and kept silent.
 She rose above the impulse to defend herself!

-Consider some good and wise lessons we can learn from Mary about not getting our feelings hurt:
+Consider some excellent and wise lessons we can learn from Mary about not getting our feelings hurt:

-1. That even when others hurt us (whether maliciously and unintentionally), and it will happen, we must choose not to be offended.
-I'm pretty sure that those who complained about Mary were not trying to hurt her intentionally, for it was the result of poor judgment.
+1. Even when others hurt us (maliciously or unintentionally), and it will happen, we must choose not to be offended.
+I'm pretty sure those who complained about Mary were not trying to hurt her intentionally, for it resulted from poor judgment.

 2. That when others hurt us, our spiritual maturity will indeed be revealed.
 Why?
-Because we will reveal Christ Jesus abiding in us and our walk with Him when our feelings are hurt.
+We will reveal that Christ Jesus abides in us, and we walk with Him when our feelings are hurt.
 We have two ways to react when our feelings are hurt: deal with our hurt feelings before the Lord or allow them to destroy us.
 You see, Mary left it in the hands of Christ.
 God intends for us to use mistreatments for our good.
 Remember Joseph, who had to endure mistreatment and abuse at the hands of his own brothers but chose to take it to God, saying, "You intended to harm me, but God intended it for good."
 And while God is not the Author of evil and confusion, He can use good or evil for our transformation

-3. That we must not take offense at reading too much into the words and actions of others.
+3. We must not take offense at reading too much into the words and actions of others.
 We must avoid being oversensitive and thin-skinned!
 Again, Mary was offended twice but chose not to take offense.

-4. That we must not be offended, hurt when we hear false accusations.
-We must avoid gossip in any regard, because listening to and sharing it will put us in a bad light.
-Wise Christians must learn to go straight to the person who is gossiping, slandering, and making such allegations and confront them.
+4. We must not be offended or hurt when we hear false accusations.
+We must avoid gossip because listening to and sharing it will put us in a bad light.
+Wise Christians must learn to confront people who gossip, slander, and make such allegations.
 Jesus demands fortitude and righteousness in our dealings with others.
 Satan uses gossip to destroy relationships and sow discord among brethren.
 It destroys churches and leaves bitter fruit.

 CONCLUSION:

+Is it okay to allow ourselves to be controlled by our feelings rather than God?
+Christians are not immune from being hurt by life circumstances and the indiscretions of other people.
+However, that does not validate our hurt.
 As God's children, we have two choices to make.
-We can choose to be hurt, allowing the hurt to live in us and destroy our own spirit with a root of bitterness.
+We can focus on the hurt, allowing the hurt to live in us and destroy our own spirit with a root of bitterness.
 Or we can choose to live by Christ and bring our hurt to Him in prayer.
 The Psalms are full of examples of the Lord’s saints pouring out their souls to God in prayer when they are injured and feel the pain acutely.
-Our God will often lead us to the person who hurt us so that we can talk to them in a gracious manner, seeking reconciliation, but it takes two to reconcile.
-Other times our Lord will help us to endure or forbear it, take up the cross, let it go, and move on.
+Our God will often lead us to the person who hurt us so we can graciously talk to them, seeking reconciliation, but it takes two to reconcile.
+Other times, our Lord will help us to endure or forbear it, take up the cross, let it go, and move on.

 A man's wisdom gives him patience, and it is a glory to overlook an offense.
-Sometimes God will give us wisdom, understanding to completely understand the other person's actions.
-Forgiving someone does not imply that we must indulge the other person to commit a crime or continue to devastate our lives or the lives of others.
-When someone chooses to hurt another Christian, he is sinning against God, for he is rejecting who he is in Christ.
-Thus, it will affect his relationship with Jesus, whether he realizes it or not.
+Sometimes, God will give us wisdom to understand the other person's actions.
+Forgiving someone does not imply that we must indulge the other person who is committing a crime.
+We must bear the sins that continue to devastate our lives.
+When someone hurts another Christian, he is sinning against God, for he is rejecting who he is in Christ.
+Thus, it will affect his relationship with Jesus, whether he realizes it or not,

 May our Lord help us to have a heart of forgiveness.
 May we be more like Jesus, Paul, and Joseph, who died to themselves to bless those who had wronged them.
-May we take our hurts before the Lord and leave it in His hands.
+May we take our hurts before the Lord and leave them in His hands.
 May we allow our injuries to transform us.
-May we choose not to be offended but rather make a friend out of our own hurt.
-May we understand that we are not in God's place, that He is the Master, and we are the clay.
+May we choose not to be offended but instead make a friend out of our hurt.
+May we understand that we are not in God's place, that He is the Master, and that we are the clay.

 Luci